Skip to content

 The Moore Park Master Plan 2040 notes the important role of Moore Park East in supporting major events.
 The Landscape Plan acknowledges that Moore Park East plays a dual role as a community green space and thoroughfare for major events at the adjacent Sydney Cricket Ground and Allianz Stadium.

-The Landscape Plan will enhance the pedestrian experience for large crowds to the precinct by widening paths and creating shaded walkways with more wayfinding signate and increased lighting to increase accessibility and safety for people visiting the precinct to attend major events.
+The Landscape Plan will enhance the pedestrian experience for large crowds to the precinct by widening paths and creating shaded walkways with more wayfinding signate and extra lighting to increase accessibility and safety for people visiting the precinct to attend major events.
 This will make it easier for patrons to travel between Tibby Cotter Bridge, the light rail station and the stadia on Driver Avenue.

-We will also explore how Driver Avenue can better support major events, while creating a more friendly pedestrian and cycling environment
+We will also explore how Driver Avenue can better support major events, while creating a more friendly pedestrian and cycling environment.

 The Landscape Plan outlines a significant increase in native understory plantings beneath the fig trees along Moore Park Road and Driver Avenue, which will provide both food and habitat for small birds and animals.